TL-Plexa/LiveSplit.StandardDeviation/README.md

 You can enable either or both!

+You can choose to calculate over all completed splits in your file or the last N completed splits.
+This is particularly useful if you've updated strats on a split and haven't reset your split to accommodate (hey we all do it).

 There are some additional extra options for each:
 - Sigma comparison; how many standard deviations is the current/previous split away from average.
 Useful for contextualising things.
 - Average; what is the average for the current/previous split